Pyroan/Unilang/README.md

 - **cin** - Push every character in an input string (in reverse order - first character in the input should be on the top of the stack)
 - **nin** - Push input onto the stack as a base-10 number
 - **cout** - Pop and output the top value of the stack as a Unicode character
-- **nout** - Pop and output the top value of the stack as a base-10 number.
+- **nout** - Pop and output the top value of the stack as a base-10 number, appending a newline.

 ### Comparison/Flow Control
 - **eq** - Pop the top two values of the stack.
 If both values are equal, push 1 onto the stack.
 Else, push 0.